ga4gh-discovery/data-connect/SEARCHSPEC.md

 '$ref:https://schemablocks.org/schemas/example/blood-group/v1.0.0/BloodGroup.json') as blood_group
 `from search_postgres_pgpc.public.participant
 ```
-Then the Search service would respond with:
+Then the Data Connect service would respond with:

 ```
 {